Hi there, we're Cymen and Nick and we are the co-owners of Rankers.co.nz.

 A website and offline app where you can rank and review your New Zealand tourism experiences.
 Rankers is about NZ Travel Reviews, by the traveller, for the traveller.

 If you're travelling in New Zealand you'll find travel reviews by fellow adventurers.
 Armed with this knowledge you'll be able to decide where to go and what to do.

 If you've experienced any activity/tour or transport service in New Zealand then you can rank them from a scale of 1 to 10 and give comment (a review).
 This information will go onto the site to be viewed by all and accessed for free.
 Any NZ activity, attraction, tour or transport business can be reviewed.

-The ranking score percentage is used to sort experiences in ranking tables.
+The ranking score percentage is made up of three key components.
+The average ranking score, the number of reviews and the age of these reviews.
 It is not necessarily a direct measurement of the quality of a particular experience as rated by its customers.